 Each Mercy school strives to reflect in its structures, curriculum and practices and in the quality of the relationships within it, the particular spirit of mercy which Jesus lived and taught.
 Each school endeavours to reflect its commitment to these values by expressing its unity and solidarity with the poor, the unemployed, the distressed and the marginalised through its service to the community.
 Through their faithfulness to the spirit of Catherine McAuley’s vision, Mercy schools work to provide a Catholic Education which enables the formation of the whole person imbued with those values which Catherine exemplified.

-Mercy Education is entrusted by the Institute of the Sisters of Mercy of Australia and Papua New Guinea (ISMAPNG) to provide governance for its member colleges.
-It also supports a broad range of Colleges to offer excellence in contemporary education in a safe environment, enriched by the Gospels and faithful to the legacy of Catherine McAuley.
+Mercy Education is entrusted by Mercy Ministry Companions (MMC) to provide governance for its member colleges.
+It also supports a broad range of Colleges to offer excellence in contemporary education in a safe, inclusive and supportive environment, enriched by the Gospels and faithful to the legacy of Catherine McAuley.

 Mercy Education supports a dynamic network of Catholic Colleges united by